matheusmtta/Quantum-Computing/README.md

 ## Programming with Quantum Gates

-While in Classical Computers works by applying simple boolean operators like *NOT, NAND, XOR, AND, OR*, Quantum Computers works with Quantum Gates, which mathematically speaking are unitary operators, that manipulates our state over the bloch sphere.
+While in Classical Computers works by applying simple boolean operators like *NOT, NAND, XOR, AND, OR*, Quantum Computers works with Quantum Gates, which mathematically speaking are unitary operators.